vovij/vovij/README.md

 <h1 align="center">Hi 👋, I'm Volodymyr Drobot</h1>
 <h3 align="center">A passionate AI enthusiast from Ukraine</h3>

-- 🌱 I’m currently learning **how to implement Ml/DL on real life projects that matter**
+- 🌱 I’m currently learning **how to implement ML/DL on real-life projects that matter**

 - 👨‍💻 All of my projects are available at [https://github.com/vovij](https://github.com/vovij)